 - 5 gallon buckets

 - Gloves – I prefer the Atlas brand – they are washable and come in a variety of colors

 - Various size plastic bins, swimming pools, plastic sleds, and/or tarp

 Seed Collecting Methods

 For most plants, it’s clear how to collect them, but certain seeds are collected in a particular fashion.
 Mostly, you want to minimize the plant material you collect while maximizing your time collecting.
 One way I do this is to gather large clusters of the seed heads into a bundle and snip them at once.
 When gathering seeds that are in pods, do not tip the pods upside down until they over your collecting bucket.
-Here are a few that you need to collect differently:

 I collect into a bucket.
 When my bucket is full, I dump them into a feed bag or a plastic tote.
 I will carry lunch bags with me inside the bucket to collect smaller amounts.
 Carry a Sharpie and label the bags as you collect!